webmapper/cartiqo-documentation/README.md

 * `type`
 * `subtype`

-###### `original_id`

-The `original_id` contains the feature id from the original dataset.
-This can be the Natural Earth dataset, Top10NL, BGT or even OSM ID's.
-No transformation is done on this number.
-When the `original_id` is missing it means a custom geometric transformation (other than simplification) on the feature has occurred, like merging features or transformation from polygon to line.
-These new features can therefore not be mapped back to its original source.

-###### `name`

-The Dutch name of the feature if provided by the source data.

 ###### `type`

 The main type of the feature.

 One of:

-* `high`

-`high` is all natural vegetation like trees and forest areas.
+* `high` is all natural vegetation like trees and forest areas.
 Including tree lines.
-* `low`

-`low` covers all natural vegetation defined as grass, heather and shrubs.
+* `low` covers all natural vegetation defined as grass, heather and shrubs.

-* `bare`

-`bare` are features describing natural areas without vegetation like sand areas: dunes and sand and rock plains.
+* `bare` are features describing natural areas without vegetation like sand areas: dunes and sand and rock plains.

 ###### `subtype`